-The Company applies natural hedges on the foreign currency risk arising from purchases or sales, and the net effect of the risks related to monetary financial assets and liabilities was minor.
+The Company applies natural hedges on the foreign currency risk arising from purchases or sales, and utilizes spot or forward exchange contracts to avoid foreign currency risk and the net effect of the risks related to monetary financial assets and liabilities is minor.
+The notional amounts of the foreign currency contracts are the same as the amount of the hedged items.
+In principle, the Company does not carry out any forward exchange contracts for uncertain commitments.
 Furthermore, as net investments in foreign subsidiaries are for strategic purposes, they are not hedged by the Company.

 The foreign currency sensitivity analysis of the possible change in foreign exchange rates on the Company's profit is performed on significant monetary items denominated in foreign currencies as of the end of the reporting period.
-When NTD strengthens/weakens against USD by 10%, the profit for the years ended December 31, 2012 and 2013 increases/decreases by NT\$185 million and NT\$172 million, respectively.
+When NTD strengthens/weakens against USD by 10%, the profit for the years ended December 31, 2012, 2013 and 2014 increases/decreases by NT\$185 million, NT\$172 million and NT\$189 million, respectively.